nahidhashik/JavaScript-documentation/README.md

 This list goes on, there are various areas where millions of software developers are happily using Javascript to develop great websites and others softwares.

+# Js IDE

+* Visual Studio: an industry-standard software

+* Visual Studio Code.
+A free version: lighter on the features; high in value

+* Webstorm.
+A premium JavaScript development environment

+* Atom.
+A strong contender for the best free JavaScript IDE

+* Sublime Text.
+Freemium entry into the text editor market

+* Eclipse.
+An IDE with a good work environment feature

+* NetBeans.
+A powerful code monitoring tool

 # Js Math Library

 **Math.PI**